Baumtreter/ha-todo-inbox-synchronizer/README.md

 - Removes the exact source item by UID after the target add action succeeds.
 - Avoids duplicates by comparing open target summaries case-insensitively and ignoring surrounding whitespace.
 - Ignores completed history and does not migrate items that already existed when the automation was created.
-- Uses `mode: queued` so quick successive additions are not cancelled by a restart.
+- Uses `mode: queued` so quick successive additions do not cancel each other.

 The source and target must be different entities.
 A guard in the blueprint stops the automation if the same entity is selected twice.
+Even the YAML has boundaries.
+Society may yet recover.

-## Requirements
+## Requirements, because apparently a list needs a contract

 The selected integrations must expose the Home Assistant to-do contract used here: